xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 | `29n`  | `sqrt(864/841)`         | `[-5/2 -3/2 0 0 0 0 0 0 0 1>`     | `-23.355`     |
 | `31n`  | `sqrt(2101707/2097152)` | `[-21/2 7/2 0 0 0 0 0 0 0 0 1>`   | `+1.878`      |
 | `37n`  | `sqrt(175232/177147)`   | `[7/2 -11/2 0 0 0 0 0 0 0 0 0 1>` | `-9.408`      |
+To bridge from irrational to rational the commas must be irrational themselves.

 In addition to NFJS commas SonicWeave has a neutral bridging comma associated with every prime.
 | Prime  | Comma                   | Monzo                             | Size in cents |